Drug And Alcohol Research To Be Revisited By NHTSA

 Be sure to visit The Detroit News for the original article.

 Have you or someone you love been injured by a drunk motorist?
-At the law offices of Simien & Simien, our auto accident lawyers have extensive knowledge of the traffic laws in our state and can help fight for your MAXIMUM injury compensation amount.
+At the law offices of Simien & Simien, our auto accident lawyers in Baton Rouge have extensive knowledge of the traffic laws in our state and can help fight for your MAXIMUM injury compensation amount.

-To learn more, contact us today at (800) 374-8422 and let us help to explore your legal options.
+To learn more, contact our Baton Rouge personal injury attorneys today at (800) 374-8422 and let us help to explore your legal options.
 We offer 100% FREE consultation and we only get paid when we win.